ihodes/loch/DOCUMENTATION.markdown

 true if the value validates, else it should return an error string (or false, for the `DEFAULT` error message).

+You can create validation functions with `validator`.
+Just pass it an error message (in which "{{key}}" will be replaced with the key being validated), and the function with which to test the value.
+Should the function, when applied to the value, return `true`, the error message won't be returned (and `true` will); else the error message will be returned.

+For example:

+    isStringValFn = validator("{{key}} must be a String", _.isString)

 ## Errors

 Errors returned by validates will be in the form of nested objects,